 How to decide when to choose Bolt or Screw

 There are couple of factors that we need to consider while choosing a bolt or screw for any application.
 Below are those factors listed.

 A screw can be used for light to moderate torque usage.
-Since screw does not have any nut on the other hand, so for heavy loads, there is s chance that screw may fail.
+Since the screw does not have any nut on the other hand, so for heavy loads, there is s chance that the screw may fail.

 Bolt can be used for heavy load usage.
-Since nuts are used on the other hand, so it is more safer.
+Since nuts are used on the other hand, so it is safer.
 Assembling and disassembling also very easy compare to screw.

 - Sheet metal

 Bolts are good for hard materials as bolts can be fastened with a huge amount of torque.
 But that does not mean that for stronger materials only a bolt can be used.
 There are instances when specially designed screws are used for strong and tough materials due to space and application concerns.
 Below are a few materials where the bolt can be used.

 Bolts are costlier than screws.
 As a designer, we should always try to use a screw as much as possible without compromising the safety and function.
 In a project where there are too many fasteners that need to be used, using screws can save a good amount of money.